 Before you decide to make payments to the debt collection attorney, verify whether the debt is truly yours.
 Look through your credit records and make sure the debt is yours.
 If it is not, start putting all your documentation together, showing you don’t owe the debt.

-Refer to the Fair Debt Collection Practices Act, Section 809(b): Validating Debts -- this section requires the debt collector to stop collection efforts until he has verification of the debt or a copy of a judgment or the name and address of the creditor.
+You have the right to dispute the debt.
+Do so in writing.
+By law, your letter must be sent within 30 days after you receive the collection letter, according to the Maximizing Money website.
+Date your letter and include your name and address, along with the attorney’s name and address.
+Refer to the debt he says you owe and specifically tell him you do not believe you owe the money.
+Refer to the Fair Debt Collection Practices Act, Section 809(b): Validating Debts – this section requires the debt collector to stop collection efforts until he has verification of the debt or a copy of a judgment or the name and address of the creditor.
 Ask the attorney to send the amount of the debt, the creditor’s name (to whom the money is owed), a verification of the debt and written proof that the attorney is licensed to collect debts in your state.
 Let the attorney know you are aware of your rights under the FDCPA.
 Further, let the attorney know he doesn’t have to respond to your letter, but if he tries to start collection efforts, he’s violating the FDCPA.

 Tell the debt collection attorney that you are the only person to contact regarding the debt--you don’t want him contacting your spouse, siblings, parents, friends, neighbors or employers.
 Remind him he knows where you live and how to contact you and now that you’ve claimed your right to privacy, he would be in violation of the FDCPA, according to the Privacy Rights website.